FAANG/comm-format-transcriber/README.md

 specified on the command line.

 Within each filter the rules for each field are applied in the order defined for that format.
-Before each filter is applied a 'pre' rule is applied and after a 'post' rule is applied.
+Before each filter is applied a '_pre' rule is applied and after a '_post' rule is applied.
 All filters and field based rules are optional and will be skipped if not defied in the JSON configuration file.